wojtekmaj/react-daterange-picker/README.md

 * No moment.js needed

 ## tl;dr
-* Install by executing `npm install wojtekmaj/react-daterange-picker` or `yarn add wojtekmaj/react-daterange-picker`.
+* Install by executing `npm install @wojtekmaj/react-daterange-picker` or `yarn add @wojtekmaj/react-daterange-picker`.
-* Build the project by `npm install` and `npm run build` or `yarn install` and `yarn run build`.
-This step is temporary as the package is not yet published.
-* Import by adding `import DateRangePicker from 'react-daterange-picker'`.
+* Import by adding `import DateRangePicker from '@wojtekmaj/react-daterange-picker'`.
 * Use by adding `<DateRangePicker />`.
 Use `onChange` prop for getting new values.

 ## Demo